Richard Allen charged in 2017 murders of Libby German and Abby Williams in Delphi, Indiana

 "It was a very, very sad, yet a very humbling experience," Carter said.

 Allen's name had not been surfaced from police until his arrest was first reported last week.
 Our affiliate in Lafayette, Indiana confirmed, via anonymous sources, that Allen was arrested and booked on Friday.
-This is backed up by Carroll County Jail intake records.
+He is now being held at the White County Jail.

 People from the small town of Delphi - about 120 miles from Chicago – were relieved once word spread of an arrest on Friday.